How is Evidence used in the Programme?

 Evaluation.

-What this means is that parents, teachers and therapists are asked to use observation when using our materials to establish whether or not improvements in fluency are taking place.
+What this means is that parents, teachers and therapists are asked to use observation when using our methods and materials to establish whether or not improvements in fluency are taking place.
 Reading fluency has a number of different dimensions, and for this reason evaluation questionnaires are used to record observations of different aspects of reading behaviour.
 These indicators can then be linked to evidence from more formal assessment using tests, as a basis for establishing whether the programme is effective.

 Why is Test Teaching Important?